-Two years ago I was enthusiastically preparing to plunge into earning a master of education.
-I was a part-time student with a full time job and I knew I’d face time management challenges … surely that was going to be my only problem.
+Two years ago I enthusiastically prepared to plunge into earning a master of education.
+The commitment was all encompassing as a part-time student with a full time job. and I knew I’d face time management challenges … surely that was going to be my only problem.

-As I reflect back on the last two years, I can see how much my thinking and approach to life has evolved because of my tenacity to complete a graduate degree in the same amount of time as full-time students.
+As I reflect back on the last two years, I see the great strides I’ve made in approach to life and my tenacity to complete a graduate degree in the same amount of time as full-time students.
 Today, I arrived in Victoria, BC to realize a dream that slowly emerged while working on my master’s degree … embark on a Ph.D. in education.

 I’m know that the valuable lessons I learnt along the way will help me wade through the Ph.D. challenges that I’ll face over the next few years.

 When things go bad, don’t get mad.
 Yes, things go wrong.
 It oftentimes feel as if the entire project is falling apart.
 It happened to me … a number of times.
 The first time, I became angry and frustrated, but that didn’t solve the problem.
 The second time it happened, I turned into a puddle of tears, but that didn’t solve the problem.
 The third time it happened I went out for a coffee.
 I spent an hour and half away from home, and away from the computer.
 I sat in a coffee shop and tried to think of possible solutions to the problem.
 By the time I returned home I had a game plan and I felt as if I’d used my energy to solve a problem and not wallow in it.
 The forth time it happened, I just sighed, put my thinking cap and worked on finding a solution to mitigate the problem.